-Since January 2017, we have engaged nearly 1500 community members through educational workshops and events, with a special focus on youth in underserved communities.
-Many of these students reported never having planted a seed until they came to a Terra Cultura workshop.
+Since January 2017, we have engaged over 1500 community members through educational workshops and events, with a special focus on youth in underserved communities.
+Many of these students reported having never planted a seed until they came to a Terra Cultura workshop.
 Because of their attendance at Terra Cultura workshops, families reported beginning new home composting and sustainable gardening projects with the knowledge they gained through participation.
-Recently, Terra Cultura has hosted weekly hands-on educational volunteer days, been invited to teach at local community forums, and been interviewed by local newspapers and radio stations.
-In addition to expanding our education program, we are collaborating with Aromas artisans to facilitate a community public art project, and with local educators, farmers, and diverse community leaders to facilitate a school garden project, a local artisans and food-growers community market, and a local organic CSA on-site at Terra Cultura.

-We have been developing education around our climate-smart land management practices that restore habitats, sequester carbon in the soil, raise the water table, and create healthier ecosystems for humans, plants, and animals in the region.
-Multiple foundations and grants have accepted our proposals for funding, including the California Department of Food and Agriculture’s Healthy Soils Program, but ultimately, we rely on you, our community, to help us grow and thrive.
-Your donation will allow us to expand our educational programs in the arts and ecological farming.
+We are supported by several foundations and grants, including the California Department of Food and Agriculture’s Healthy Soils Program.
+But ultimately, we rely on you, our community, to help us grow and thrive.
+Your donation will allow us to expand our educational programs in ecological farming and the arts.
 Here are some of the exciting new projects your donation will help us fund: